SDGreen/elwood-castle/README.md

 ### Languages
 * [HTML5](https://html.spec.whatwg.org/multipage/) - Used to create the structure of the website.
 * [CSS3](https://www.w3.org/Style/CSS/Overview.en.html) - Used to style the website.
-* [JavaScript](https://www.javascript.com/) - Used for stripe functionality, as well as Bootstrap & google maps api functionality and the date-picker element.
+* [JavaScript](https://www.javascript.com/) - Used for stripe functionality, as well as Bootstrap & Google maps API functionality and the date-picker element.
 * [Python (v3.8.6)](https://www.python.org/) - Used to handle backend programming within the Django framework.
 ### Libraries
 * [Google Fonts](https://fonts.google.com/) - Used for website fonts [Lora](https://fonts.google.com/specimen/Lora) for headings, [Raleway](https://fonts.google.com/specimen/Raleway) for content text and [IM Fell French Canon SC](https://fonts.google.com/specimen/IM+Fell+French+Canon+SC) for logo text.
 * [Font Awesome](https://fontawesome.com/) - This library provided the Icons used across the site.
-* [jQuery](https://jquery.com/) - Included with Bootstrap, also used to code various elements such as the date-picker, stripe functionality and google maps api.
+* [jQuery](https://jquery.com/) - Included with Bootstrap, also used to code various elements such as the date picker, stripe functionality and Google maps API.
 * [Stripe API Library](https://stripe.com/gb) - Used to handle the payments send from the Elwood Website.
 ### Frameworks
 * [Django v3.1.4](https://docs.djangoproject.com/en/3.1/) - Framework used to create the app along with inbuilt templating language.
-* [Bootstrap v4.5](https://getbootstrap.com/docs/4.5/getting-started/introduction/) - Framework to add structure & styling to the site, along with resposive breakpoints and pre-built elements.
+* [Bootstrap v4.5](https://getbootstrap.com/docs/4.5/getting-started/introduction/) - Framework to add structure & styling to the site, along with responsive breakpoints and pre-built elements.
 ### Tools
 * [Git](https://git-scm.com/) - Used for version control and tracking changes to the code whilst in development.
 * [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) - Key for finding bugs and testing responsive design.
-* [Autoprefixer](https://autoprefixer.github.io/) - Used to prefix the css, allowing it to work across different browsers.
+* [Autoprefixer](https://autoprefixer.github.io/) - Used to prefix the CSS, allowing it to work across different browsers.
 * [AWS S3](https://aws.amazon.com/s3/) - Used for storing static and media files used across the site.
-* [Heroku]() - Used to deploy and host the finished site.
+* [Heroku](https://www.heroku.com/home) - Used to deploy and host the finished site.
 * [Heroku Postgres](https://www.heroku.com/postgres) - Used to serve the database Elwood Castle manages event and user data with.
 ---
 ## Testing